Text size Email Translate text Print page

 Vital Statistics

 This includes birth, death and marriage records.
-The Kandiyohi County Recorder's Office is able to process requests for Certified copies of Births for the entire State of Minnesota for any birth occuring from 1935 to the present and for Deaths for the entire State of Minnesota for any death occuring from 1997 to the present in the State of Minnesota.
+The Kandiyohi County Recorder's Office is able to process requests for Certified copies of Births for the entire State of Minnesota for any birth occurring from 1935 to the present and for Deaths for the entire State of Minnesota for any death occurring from 1997 to the present in the State of Minnesota.
 For births before 1935 and deaths prior to 1997 you will need to contact the county of birth/death.
-Anyone can purchase plain copies of birth, death or marriage records but must prove "tangible interest" to obtain certified copies of birth or death records.
+To obtain copies of birth or death records you must prove "tangible interest".
 Kandiyohi County Vital Records start in approximately 1870.
 If you need a certificate for someone born in another state, see the National Center for Health Statistics website for contact information.

 Other Responsibilities